khaitrantrong2/Sales-Forecasting-and-Category-Trend-Analysis-Olist/README.md

 (112650, 112650, 110197)

 Data quality guaranteed for final cleaned datasets:
-- Verified joins did not create many-to-many “row explosions” by comparing row counts before vs after merges.
+- Verified joins did not create many-to-many row explosions by comparing row counts before vs after merges.
 - Confirmed the aggregated daily time series has no duplicate dates, no missing revenue, and no negative values after reindexing to a full daily calendar.

 ## 5. Exploratory Data Analysis (EDA)